 ... a deterrent is always better than a response

-In the mid 1990's Prime Minister Tony Blair afforded this author an opportunity, over an Easter holiday break, to put on his fax machine at 10 Downing Street a plan to end the hostilities in The Sudan.
+In the mid 1990's Prime Minister Tony Blair afforded this author an opportunity, over an Easter holiday break, to put on his fax machine at 10 Downing Street, a plan to end the hostilities in The Sudan.
 That plan called for the partition of The Sudan into a north and a south.
 It would be nearly 14 years, and untold suffering later before the partition plan would be implemented.
-But here was an opportunity, without the use of military force of any kind to end a war, and the suffering of millions of civilians.
+But here was an opportunity, without the use of active, gun-blazing military force to end a war, and the suffering of millions of civilians.

 In my plan the United States would immediately recognize the two new nations and sign protection accords with each, to the effect that the United States would be committed to defend either country should they be attacked, principled deterrence.